Server Side Rendering and Client Side Rendering

 - Fast rendering once the website loads up.

-- Can handle big amount of logic and data authorization.
+- Can handle a large amount of logic and data authorization.

 - poor for Search Engine Optimization

-- initial loading takes time compared to server side rendered page.
+- initial loading takes time compared to the server-side rendered page.

-To conclude, use client side rendering, If your application has more dynamic data, complex UI, bigger number of users and does not emphasize on SEO content.
+To conclude, use client-side rendering, If your application has more dynamic data, a complex UI, a bigger number of users, and does not emphasize SEO content.

 Good parts of Server Side Rendering: